jsdealy/latin/miscellae/guideToLatinConversation.md

 He has tendered me his
 services.

-He is the most oblig-
-ing man that I ever
+He is the most obliging man that I ever met.
-met.